uniworld-io/developer-docs/docs/witnessNode.md

 ```
 Confirm transaction and input your account password.

 You are witness candidate now.
-All you need to do is to pursuade community for the votes.
+All you need to do is to persuade community for the votes.
 You can also vote for yourself.
 To get the vote and vote for witness node, you must lock your balance.
 The voting power will be equal to the number of UNW you lock

 ```
 wallet> FreezeBalance 100000000 3 0

 ```
-The example above lock 100 UNW (100 UNW = 100.000.000 Ginza) within 3 days and resouce type is BANDWIDTH.
-You have 100 voting power now and you can vote for any witness in the network
+The example above lock 100 UNW (100 UNW = 100.000.000 Ginza) within 3 days and resource type is BANDWIDTH.
+You have 100 voting power now, and you can vote for any witness in the network
 ```
 wallet> VoteWitness UenUvV4Yn8qA1af2u4bKCBCV1PVUrGAjLB 100